zuleman/notes-app-back-end/README.md

 # notes-app-back-end
 Its provides api to manage notes.
+Manipulate array data with Javascript.